denisidoro/blog/content/posts/2021-01-13-cli-templates.md

 It can save us lots of time.
 It also helps sharing knowledge between team members: we could have a git repo with a bunch of these `.yaml` files and a simple `git pull` would allow everyone to be on the same page.

-My immediate thought "could we easily replicate this for other commands?"
+My immediate thought was "could we easily replicate this for other commands?"

 # Solution